noble-quran-app/noble-quran-web/README.md

 # The Noble Quran

-I made this app so that everyone can read Noble Quran for free and without ads.
+I made this app so that everyone can read Quran for free and without ads.

 It's currently under development.